-The General Assembly should require state agencies to develop and implement a Clean Heat Retrofit Program that meets the following targets:
+The General Assembly should require state agencies to develop and implement (with the utilities, if applicable) a Clean Heat Retrofit Program that meets the following targets:

 A. Retrofit 100 percent of low-income households by 2030 - Provide funding to enable the Maryland Energy Administration (MEA), the Department of Housing & Community Development (DHCD), and local governments and organizations to offer little-to-no upfront cost comprehensive retrofits to 100 percent of low-income households by 2030.
 Holistic retrofits would include weatherization, heat pump installation, and otherwise improve the health and safety of homes statewide.
+Dedicate funds to address safety-and-health upgrades and electric-panel and wiring improvements, which are commonly needed in low-income households before electrification projects can be completed.
+Building electrification programs should prioritize low-income customers and be funded and designed to ensure that they do not increase the energy burden of low and moderate-income customers.